 Remember, all these clues may represent signs of arthritis in dogs — but they could also suggest numerous other issues.
 So if you notice any type of unusual behavior, always consult your veterinarian.
 Dr. McIntyre explains that in addition to gently palpating the joints, many vets will perform x-rays, bloodwork and/or urinalysis to screen for tick-borne diseases.
 “In some cases,” she adds, “advanced imaging such as a CT scan or MRI” may help assist with accurate diagnosis.

-If arthritis is indeed the cause, clinical treatment options often include non-steroidal anti-inflammatory drugs (NSAIDs) or even corticosteroids like Adequan.
+If arthritis is indeed the cause, clinical treatment options often include non-steroidal anti-inflammatory drugs (NSAIDs), corticosteroids or a modern systemic medication, such as Adequan.
 These won’t cure the ailment itself, but they can help control inflammation.

 Dr. McIntyre explains that many vets will also try nutraceuticals and/or lifestyle changes as part of therapy.
 “We know that pain is mediated by several different pathways,” she says, “so a multi-modal approach is the best way to address arthritis.”
 If your pet is coping with this ailment, here are a few options you may want to consider to ease arthritis symptoms and associated pains:

 Think about the kinds of modifications you’d appreciate if you were in chronic discomfort.
 Dog ramps or steps can help Fido get up on furniture.
 A lifting harness can provide assistance getting into the car.
 Orthopedic memory-foam beds can be a dream for aching joints.
 Food/water bowl platforms can make mealtime less of a (literal) pain in the neck.